 What’s the difference between stress and anxiety?

 Though we often think of stress and anxiety as interchangeable — and they do share many of the same physical and emotional symptoms — they have important distinctions to recognize.
 Being able to identify stressors in your life and your internal reactions can help you learn how to manage some of the symptoms you might be experiencing.
-Let’s go over the difference between the two.
+Dealing with stress and anxiety becomes more manageable when you understand the difference between the two.

 What is stress?

 Stress is caused by external factors.
 Tests at school, big performances or competitions, and arguments with friends are all examples of external situations that can release stress hormones such as adrenaline and cortisol.
 These hormones create the sensation known as the fight-flight-freeze response, and they can actually help you in several situations, such as sports competitions or when the body is in danger.
 You may feel energy surge through your body if you are stressed about an event or if you’re in an emergency.
 Your instincts take over, telling you that you are facing danger and must either defend yourself (fight), get away (flight) or stay still (freeze).
 Stress can be overwhelming, but once the perceived threat has disappeared, your feelings of stress will go away.